Homepage

 Autism Screening App

-Seed grants from DIBS helps facilitate innovative and interdisciplinary collaborations, such as the autism screening app developed by Geri Dawson PhD (Director of the Duke Autism & Brain Development Center) and engineering professor Guillermo Sapiro PhD.
+Seed grants from DIBS helps facilitate innovative and interdisciplinary collaborations, such as the autism screening app developed by psychologist Geri Dawson and engineer Guillermo Sapiro.